slackhq/spark-gateway/README.md

 # Configuration

 Spark Gateway uses a YAML configuration file that can be passed to both `gateway` and `sparkManager` processes via the `--conf` flag.
-For detailed configuration options and examples, see [Configuration Documentation](./docs/Configuration.md).
+For detailed configuration options and examples, see [Configuration Documentation](./docs/Configurations.md).

-## 🛠️ Development
+## Development

-### Instal Go and Dependencies
+### Install Go and Dependencies

 1. **Install Go:**
    - Download and install Go from the [official website](https://go.dev/dl/).